Thursday, July 9, 2026

 • A clear seasonal production plan, including hectares planted, crops grown, livestock numbers and breeds.

-• Expected yields and commodity prices, which form the basis of the sum insured.
+• Expected yields- to ensure each field according to its potential and commodity prices, which form the basis of the sum insured.

 • A detailed asset inventory, with current values for machinery, buildings and equipment.